Mediated Semi-Quantum Key Distribution with Improved Efficiency: Introduction

 All quantum key distribution protocols, semi-quantum or otherwise, consist of two general steps.
 First is the quantum communication stage which utilizes the quantum channel and the authenticated classical channel to establish a \emph{raw key}.
 This is a classical bit string held by Alice and Bob which is partially correlated and partially secret.
 Due to these reasons, the raw key cannot be used immediately for other cryptographic purposes.
 Instead, a second classical postprocessing stage must be run which consists of an error correction protocol followed by privacy amplification.
 See \cite{QKD-survey1,QKD-survey2} for more information on these standard processes.

 Privacy amplification involves running the error corrected raw key through a two-universal hash function.
 If the raw key size is $N$ bits long, the secret key will be of size $\ell(N) \le N$ bits.
 The more information Eve has on the raw key, the smaller $\ell(N)$ will be.
 A statistic of importance in QKD security analyses is its \emph{key rate}, namely the ratio $\ell(N)/N$.
-It was proven in \cite{QKD-Winter-Keyrate,QKD-renner-keyrate} that, in the asymptotic scenario and assuming collective attacks (i.e., those where Eve attacks in an iid manner but is free to postpone the measurement of her ancilla to any future point in time \cite{QKD-survey1}), as $N\rightarrow \infty$, that this ratio of secure secret key bits to raw key size is:
+If the adversary employs a collective attack (i.e., an attack where Eve attacks each round identically and independently) then, in the asymptotic scenario where $N \rightarrow \infty$, it was proven in \cite{QKD-Winter-Keyrate,QKD-renner-keyrate} that:

 where $\rho_{ABE}$ is the state modeling a single raw-key bit.
 Namely, it describes Alice and Bob's raw key bit (as a random variable) and $E$'s quantum ancilla after the protocol is run, but \emph{before error correction and privacy amplification}.
-Since collective attacks are iid, the entire raw key can be described by the system $\rho_{ABE}^{\otimes N}$.
+Since collective attacks are iid (independent and identically distributed), the entire raw key can be described by the system $\rho_{ABE}^{\otimes N}$.
 Often, one may promote security of collective attacks to general attacks and so collective attacks are usually analyzed in QKD security analyses \cite{QKD-survey1,QKD-survey2}.
 We comment more on this later.

 To compute the key-rate of a protocol using Equation \ref{eq:keyrate}, we therefore need to compute bounds on the von Neumann entropy.
 To do so, later, we will use a theorem from \cite{QKD-Tom-Krawec-Arbitrary} which states: \begin{theorem} Let $\rho_{AE}$ be a classical-quantum state of the form: